On-Page SEO: What It Is and How to Do It

 A meta description on SERP

-So it’s best to follow these best practices to increase your chances of Google using your chosen meta description:
+Follow these best practices to increase the likelihood of Google using your chosen meta description:

-• Consider mobile devices.
-Google truncates meta descriptions after about 120 characters on mobile.
-So it’s best to keep them on the shorter side.
+• Consider mobile devices: Google truncates meta descriptions after about 120 characters on mobile.
+Keep them concise.

-• Include your target keyword.
-This helps users determine if their page matches their search intent.
-Google also bolds keywords (and synonyms of keywords) that match the user’s search query.
-Which stands out visually and could boost clicks.
+• Include your target keyword: This can help users see that your page matches their search intent.
+Google often bolds keywords (and synonyms) that match a user’s query.

-• Add a CTA(call to action).
-Entice users to click with CTA phrases (like “try for free,” or “find out more”).
+• Add a call to action (CTA): Encourage clicks with words like “try for free” or “find out more.”

-You can also find tips for writing better meta descriptions in On Page SEO Checker.
+You can also find meta description tips in On Page SEO Checker if you need more guidance.

 "Provide a more relevant meta description" recommendation section